ClusterHQ/flocker/docs/gettingstarted/installation.rst

       [fedora@aws]$ sudo yum upgrade

    The upgrade doesn't make the new kernel default.
-Let's do that now.
+   Fix that:

    .. code-block:: sh